 On April 30, 2015, the Company closed a non-brokered private placement (the "First Financing") raising gross proceeds of \$1,825,937 by the issuance of 849,273 units (each a "First Financing Unit") at a price of \$2.15 per First Financing Unit.
 Each First Financing Unit consists of one (1) common share and one half of one (1/2) common share purchase warrant (each a "First Financing Warrant").
-Each whole First Financing Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$3.00 per share for a period of thirty-six (36) months from the closing date of the Financing.
-The Company paid a cash finder's fee of \$84,074 in connection with this First Financing, as well as 27,396 finder's warrants (the "First Financing Finder's Warrants").
+Each whole First Financing Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder's fee of \$84,074 in connection with this First Financing, as well as 27,396 finder's warrants (the "First Financing Finder's Warrants").
+Each First Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder's fee of \$84,074 in connection with this First Financing, as well as 27,396 finder's warrants (the "First Financing Finder's Warrants").
+Each First Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company paid a price of \$3.00 per share for a period of thirty-six (36) months from the closing date of the First Financing Finder's Warrants").
 Each First Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$3.00 per share for a period of thirty-six (36) months from the closing date of the First Financing.

 On June 26, 2015, the Company closed a non-brokered private placement (the "Second Financing") raising gross proceeds of \$721,243 by the issuance of 335,463 units (each a "Second Financing Unit") at a price of \$2.15 per Second Financing Unit.
 Each Second Financing Unit consists of one (1) common share and one half of one (1/2) common share purchase warrant (each a "Second Financing Warrant").
-Each whole Second Financing Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$3.00 per share for a period of thirty-six (36) months from the closing date of the Second Financing.
-The Company paid a cash finder's fee of \$40,803 in connection with this Second Financing, as well as 18,978 finder's warrants (the "Second Financing Finder's Warrants").
+Each whole Second Financing Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder's fee of \$40,803 in connection with this Second Financing, as well as 18,978 finder's warrants (the "Second Financing Finder's Warrants").
+Each Second Financing Finder's Warrants").
+Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
+Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
+Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
+Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
 Each Second Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$2.15 per share for a period of sixty (60) months from the closing date of the Second Financing.